babrar/knowledge-base/notes/golang/Channels.md

     }
 }()
 ```
-This has the subtle implication that sending and receiving over an unbuffered channle has to take place on separate threads (goroutines).
+This has the subtle implication that sending and receiving over an unbuffered channel has to take place on separate threads (goroutines).
 Full discussion [here](https://stackoverflow.com/questions/47525250/in-the-go-select-construct-can-i-have-send-and-receive-to-unbuffered-channel-in).

 Note: if sender s1 and s2 write to the channel, and only s1's value was received then, s2 will still be blocked.